vrcx-team/VRCX/.github/CONTRIBUTING.md

 ## Important Considerations

-### International User Base

 VRCX is used by a diverse, international community with users from many different countries and cultures.
+Because of this, we need to ensure that contributions are broadly applicable.
 Before submitting a PR, please consider:

 - **Is this feature broadly useful and valuable?** Niche or low-value features increase maintenance burden without proportional benefits and may not be accepted.
 - **Could it negatively impact other features?** Changes that interfere with or degrade existing functionality will not be merged.